ahmedovich19/Youtube-Spam-Detector-ML-Flask-App/README.txt

 #Youtube-Spam-Detector-ML-Flask-App
-build and deploy Youtube Spam Detector ML Flask App with Naive Bayes Classifier
+build and deploy Youtube Spam Detector ML Flask App with Naive Bayes Classifier and Deploying to GCP

 To Deploy the app you can run